Life Is But a Dream...: Promotion and release

 Avenged Sevenfold began teasing new material in February 2023 with an online scavenger hunt that began with their social media accounts being supposedly hacked, claiming that certain upcoming appearances at music festivals were canceled.
 The scavenger hunt was centered around a Reddit user named "Libad5343", the suspected hacker of the band's social media accounts, and their blog, which included articles written with ChatGPT and images generated by DALL-E 2.
 Eventually, one of the clues featured coordinates leading to The Ritz, a music venue in San Jose, California, which had "Libad5343 Presents Nobody" written on its signage, with a hidden phrase instructing people to meet at the venue at midnight on March 6, 2023.

 Upon the scavenger hunt being completed, fans were rewarded with an unlisted YouTube video that had a countdown set for 8 a.m.
 PT on March 14.
 Soon after, the band confirmed the legitimacy of the countdown video.
 The lead single, "Nobody", was released on March 14, accompanied by a stop motion music video directed by Chris Hopewell.
-On the same day, the band also revealed the details for Life Is but a Dream..., including its release date and cover art, which was designed by Wes Lang.
+On the same day, the band also revealed the details for Life Is But a Dream..., including its release date and cover art, which was designed by Wes Lang.

+The album's second single, "We Love You", was released on May 12.
+Three weeks before the album's release, certain fans were able to hear the album early at an "immersive" paid listening event.
+The event took place at Area15 in Las Vegas, from May 11 to May 14, 2023.
+The band announced on May 11 that they would also play a surprise concert, their first in 5 years, at Area15 the next day.
+The concert featured the live debut of the two singles, as well as album opener "Game Over".

-Life Is but a Dream... is scheduled for release on June 2, 2023, through Warner Records in both digital and physical formats.
-It will be Avenged Sevenfold's first studio album to be released through Warner since Hail to the King (2013), as they released The Stage (2016) through Capitol Records following a legal battle with Warner Music.
-Life Is but a Dream... includes 11 different color variations for its vinyl release, most of which are exclusive to a respective retailer.
+Life Is But a Dream... was released on June 2, 2023, through Warner Records in both digital and physical formats.
+It is the band's first studio album to be released through Warner since Hail to the King (2013), as they released The Stage (2016) through Capitol Records following a legal battle with Warner Music.
+Life Is But a Dream... includes 11 different color variations for its vinyl release, most of which are exclusive to a respective retailer.